marcossilva/marcossilva.github.io/_posts/en/2019-06-26-notes-papis-io-day-1.md

 ## Attention Based Neural Networks for Relational Data
-**Scott Brownlie** - *Senior Data Scientist, TOTVS Labs* - [PDF Presentation](https://static.sched.com/hosted_files/papislatam2019/1a/Attention-Based%20Neural%20Networks%20for%20Relational%20Data.pptx)
+**Scott Brownlie** - *Senior Data Scientist, TOTVS Labs* - {% include link.html href='https://static.sched.com/hosted_files/papislatam2019/1a/Attention-Based%20Neural%20Networks%20for%20Relational%20Data.pptx' text='PDF Presentation' %}
 * Attention mechanism assign weights of the historic procedures on the DB
 * Based on these weights each data point is consolidated in a single processed data point that is then used to classification
 * Compute the scaled dot-produt np.dot(Q, K^T)/sqrt(dim(Q))